mdaffin/disconnected.systems/content/blog/2017-03-10-custom-rpi-image-with-github-travis.md

 Commit and push these changes and travis will start another build, but still wont upload our images.
 To do this final step simply create a release on github, give the relase a name (a version number is often a good idea).

+{{< img src="/images/custom-rpi-image-with-github-travis/10-tag-release.png"  title="Tag a release in github" >}}

+This will trigger another build on travis agiesnt the tag.
+Again, this build can take more then 10 minutes to complete.

+{{< img src="/images/custom-rpi-image-with-github-travis/11-travis-tag-build.png"  title="Successful build of the taged release" >}}

-Once done travis will start another build aginst our tag/release, when done the images will be avaiable to download on the releases page in your github repo.
-This might take more then 10 mins to happen so be patient, you can follow its progess in the travis ui.
+When you have a successful build the images will be avaiable to download on the releases page in your github repo.
+Ready to download, extract and flash to an sd card.

-All thats left to do now is download, extract and flash the image to an sd card, just like you would do with any other raspberry pi image.
+{{< img src="/images/custom-rpi-image-with-github-travis/12-github-release.png"  title="Github release" >}}

+## Conclusion

+Using this method you can create custom images for all of your pi based projects with relative ease.
+Or just be able to setup an image before you boot the pi, even from windows.
+Once you have an image created you can tweak and modify its creation over the course of your projects without having to keep taking backups of your running pi and easly share these images with others.

+This guide only touches on the creation of the image, but you can also combine it with a full power of travies ci suite to run automated tests, build your application and install it in the image ready for when you start the pi.
+Over the comming months you will be able to follow my [rpizw-rover project](https://github.com/mdaffin/rpizw-rover) for an example of this.